oncokb/oncokb-annotator/README.md

 - To be consistent with the [Joint Consensus Recommendation by AMP, ASCO and CAP](https://www.sciencedirect.com/science/article/pii/S1525157816302239?via%3Dihub) and the [ESMO Scale for Clinical Actionability of molecular Targets (ESCAT)](https://academic.oup.com/annonc/article/29/9/1895/5076792?searchresult=1)
 - To reflect the clinical data that demonstrates patients with investigational predictive biomarkers for a specific tumor type based on compelling clinical evidence (currently Level 3A) are more likely to experience clinical benefit compared to patients with predictive biomarkers that are considered standard care in a different tumor type (previously Level 2B, now combined into Level 3B).

-If you want to annotate your files with previous Levels of Evidence, please `git checkout v1`.

 ## OncoKB API
 When you run `MafAnnotator.py`, `FusionAnnotator.py` and `CnaAnnotator.py`, you need a token before accessing the OncoKB data via its web API.
 Please visit [OncoKB Data Access Page](https://www.oncokb.org/dataAccess) for more information about how to register an account and get an OncoKB API token.